You can apply for admission as a non-degree student to register for classes without entering a specific program.

 Non-degree studies offer the flexibility to achieve certain academic goals, allowing you to:

 - Take courses without entering a program

 - Earn credits before being admitted to a program

-- Identify your educational needs and explore opportunities for meeting them
+- Identify your educational needs

 - Develop your cultural knowledge

 1-877-785-2825 (toll free)